-The instructor will assign Hands-on skill exercises to a pair of students in class or individually online.
+The instructor will assign hands-on skill exercises to a pair of students in class or individually online.
 Students pair up and practice exercises to learn specific programming languages, application programming interfaces (APIs), or tools related to the programming assignments or virtual labs.
+Two quizzes measure hands-on skills acquired.